Who can apply to drive a taxi or cab

-Before you can obtain a badge to drive a public service vehicle (PSV) taxi / cab, you will need to:
+To get a badge to drive a public service vehicle (PSV) taxi or cab, you need to:

-attend a formal briefing at Driver and Vehicle Standards Department (DVS) (see step 2)
+- attend a formal briefing at DVS, see step 2

-take a practical driving test (see step 3)
+- take a practical driving and island knowledge test, see step 3

-have a medical form completed by your doctor confirming you are fit to drive a taxi / cab
+- have a medical form completed by your doctor, confirming you're fit to drive a taxi or cab

-When your application has been processed you will be invited to a formal briefing at DVS.
+When your application has been processed we'll invite you to a formal briefing at DVS.

 - explain what will be expected of you as a PSV driver